Beara Way – 7 Days – Self-Guided Walking Tour

 Arrive at Cork or Dublin Airport and take public transport to Glengariff.
 It may also be possible to arrive at Shannon or Kerry Airport, depending on your arrival time.
 Please check with Footfalls before you book your flights.

-Overnight Glengarigg
+Overnight Glengariff

 Day 2 - Adrigole to Castletownbere